nour-mikh/pharmacy/README.md

 └── PharmacyCRM.pro  # Project file
 </pre>

 ---

-## 📄 License
+## License

-This project was developed for academic purposes and is **not intended for commercial distribution**.
+This project was created as part of an academic course and is not intended for commercial distribution.